Coupling, local times, immersions: Conclusion

-The underlying reflection / synchronization coupling for Brownian motion together with local time is extremely simple, and lends itself to rather complete calculation.
-Not only is it an example of the general programme of coupling Brownian motion together with appropriate functionals \citep{BenArousCranstonKendall-1995,KendallPrice-2004,Kendall-2007,Kendall-2009d}, but also it can be viewed as a basic coupling strategy that, like the reflection coupling of Brownian motion \citep{Lindvall-1982a} has the potential to serve as a model in much more general situations.
-The application to the BKR diffusion in this paper illustrates this point; it is hoped that the calculations described above will facilitate the use of the reflection / synchronization coupling as a building block in other applications of coupling to probability theory.
+The underlying reflection/synchronization coupling for Brownian motion together with local time is extremely simple, and lends itself to rather complete calculation.
+Not only is it an example of the general programme of coupling Brownian motion together with appropriate functionals (Ben Arous, Cranston, and Kendall \cite{BenArousCranstonKendall-1995}, Kendall and Price \cite{KendallPrice-2004}, Kendall \cite{Kendall-2007,Kendall-2009d}), but also it can be viewed as a basic coupling strategy that, like the reflection coupling of Brownian motion (Lindvall \cite{Lindvall-1982a}) has the potential to serve as a model in much more general situations.
+The application to the BKR diffusion in this paper illustrates this point; it is hoped that the calculations described above will facilitate the use of the reflection/synchronization coupling as a building block in other applications of coupling to probability theory.